Vilazodone (By mouth)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you have used an MAO inhibitor within the past 14 days.
 Do not take an MAOI for at least 14 days after you stop this medicine.

 - Some medicines can affect how vilazodone works.
 Tell your doctor if you are using any of the following:

-- Buspirone, carbamazepine, clarithromycin, digoxin, erythromycin, fentanyl, itraconazole, ketoconazole, lithium, phenytoin, rifampin, St John's wort, tramadol, tryptophan supplements, or voriconazole
+- Buspirone, carbamazepine, clarithromycin, digoxin, erythromycin, fentanyl, itraconazole, ketoconazole, lithium, phenytoin, rifampin, St John's wort, tramadol, voriconazole

 - Diuretic (water pill)

 - NSAID pain or arthritis medicine (including aspirin, celecoxib, diclofenac, ibuprofen, naproxen)

 - Other medicine for depression (including amitriptyline, nortriptyline)

 - Do not drink alcohol while you are using this medicine.